edyu/wtf-zig-comptime/README.md

 ```

 As you can see because the *type function* returns a type, the function name is usually capitalized by convention as if it's a type.
-Effectively you can use *type function* anywhere a type is usually required such as type notation, function arguments, and even return types.
+Effectively you can use *type function* anywhere a type is usually required such as type annotation, function arguments, and even return types.
 However, take note that *type function* name by itself is not a type, because it's a function, you need to actually supply it with the parameters it needs.
 For example, `ArrayList` is not a type, but `ArrayList(u8)` is a type because the `ArrayList` *type function* requires a type as its parameter specified as `comptime T: type`.

 For example, say I need to implement a function that allows me to calculate the combinatorics of `m choose n`.
 From your high-school maths, you know that `(m choose n)` is equal to `m! / (n! * (m-n)!)`.
 In other words, if you have 3 items and you want to get all the combinations of 2 items from those 3 times, you can use such function to calculate how many unique combinations you'd get.
 So for `(3 choose 2)`, you have `3! / (2! * 1!) = (6 / 2) = 3`.